JonathanZWhite/less-in-practice/README.md

 For styles that are used only *once* on the page, use an ID, otherwise use a class.
 If you're not sure, go with a class instead of an ID.
 Personally, I prefer using classes over IDs in most situations since classes reusable and help keep your code DRY.

 ###Naming Conventions
-Naming convention can vary from team to team but the general guideline I follow is

-Naming convention should follow the guidelines set by the language.
-Class names should be short and use dashes to seperate words.
-As a rule of thumb, try keep your class names under 2 words, 3 max.
+Naming convention can vary from team to team but the general guideline I follow is keep your class names short and use dashes to separate words.
+Just as a rule of thumb, I "try" keep my class numbers under 2 words, 3 max.

 ```
 .editor-tabs {